ironfelix1729/Cryptography/README.md

 # Cryptography
 this will feature various toy cases of crypto-protocols (either in python or C/C++) starting with Elliptic curve based key exchange and building towards ZK protocols.
-We will also add some mathematical background, starting with Schoof's algorithm
+We will also add some mathematical background.